Roman sex was the right kind of sex — and it still is

 The Emperor Elegabalus (L), who offered half the Empire to the doctor who could create for her a vagina.

 For the most part, at least until the Christian Imperial era, there was a strict separation between the State and what people did behind closed doors.
-There were only really four things that Roman law was interested in concerning Roman sex:
+There were four things that Roman law was interested in concerning Roman sex:

-Incestum: Violating a family member, free-born Roman citizen, vestal virgin, or anyone who had made a vow of celibacy was illegal.
+Incestum: Violating a family member, free-born Roman citizen, Vestal Virgin, or anyone who had made a vow of celibacy was illegal.
 One law covering this was the celebrated Lex Scantinia.
 Unfortunately all copies of this law have been lost so we have little idea of what it actually said.

 Castitas: This law protected women who had chosen a life of chastity.
-For example, if a vestal virgin tried to break her vow, she would face a severe penalty.
+For example, if a Vestal Virgin tried to break her vow, she would face a severe penalty.
 More often than not it was death.

 Raptus: This covered abduction and kidnappings where the goal was to have sex with your victim.
 The law also persecuted the victim if they were willing participants, however.
 For example, if a young woman eloped without her father’s consent she and the groom could both face charges under raptus.